andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ---

-### Focussing the Effort
+### Focussing the Effort [AHL]

 Note:
-As the Discovery phase began to wind up and I began to start _doing_ I slowly realised my focus would be in three areas:
+As the Discovery phase began to wind up and I (Andrew) began to start _doing_ I slowly realised my focus would be in three areas:

   * finding what's most important - the domain vision
   * finding the big picture and breaking it into smaller pieces - context mapping